 There are a number of different types of recycling and collection services available, depending on where you live.

 - Permanent collection sites at local waste transfer stations or resource recovery centres

 - One off recycling collection events - often run by local Councils

 Services are free for households and small businesses, however charges may apply for larger businesses.

 Not all drop-off points in Australia are part of the scheme, so fees may be charged at some locations.
 Contact the providers below or your local council for details.

 Planet Ark maintains a database of television and computer drop-off points on its website: Planet Ark – RecyclingNearYou.

-Four organisations are approved to provide recycling services under the scheme.
+The following organisations are approved to provide recycling services under the scheme.
 For more information, including details of the collection services and drop-off points they provide, visit their websites:

 What TV and computer products are covered?